pavopax/pavopax.github.io/_posts/2015-01-19-software-carpentry.md

 ### Other Notes

 Good design comes from good designers.
 Good designers produce good design.
 They often learn from other good designers (cf. Fred Brooks, The Design of Design.
-See, e.g. ["seek knowledgeable criticism."](http://www.wired.com/2010/07/ff_fred_brooks/).
+[Also see this Wired article.](http://www.wired.com/2010/07/ff_fred_brooks/)

 Audience question on hiring good devs.
 Three things to do: